 Since Taroko is one of the biggest attractions in Taiwan, you’ll have many options for accommodation.
 The two areas I’d recommend staying is either within the park or in the closest big city, Hualien.

 After looking at the options, we decided to stay in Hualien.
 The benefits of staying in Hualien is that there are so many accommodation options that are high quality and budget friendly.
 Although it is still a small city, it had almost all of the day-to-day amenities of Taipei or Kaohsiung i.e. a legit night market (Dongdamen Night Market).

-We decided on Hualien Wow Hostel.
+Hualien Wow Hostel : This is where we decided to stay.
 The location was perfect.
 It was very close to the train station, which was also where the Taroko Bus Station leaves.
 They are also one of the few hotels that provides breakfast (eggs, toast, a variety of spreads, fruits).
 The walls were a bit thin, but they offer earplugs at the front desk and the staff is incredibly patient and accommodating.

 There are many more national parks around Taiwan.
 Taroko should be your #1, but it probably shouldn’t be the only one you visit.
 Plan on getting outdoors!